pvhee/esn_satellite/profiles/satellite/modules/content_complete/README.txt

 * Customize the settings in Administer >> Site Configuration >> Content Complete.
   A block will be created for every content type added to check for completeness.

 * Rules integration is provided with a rule "Content Complete % is >= than x".
+To learn more about rules, please see http://drupal.org/project/rules

+* For styling, there are several classes and ids available.
+For example, you can use '.cck-complete-percent-bar-leq-25' to style the appearance of the percent bar if the percent is lower or equal (leq) to 25.
+Likewise, there are classes for leq-50, leq-75 and leq-100.
+Absolute numbers can be styled using '.cck-complete-percent-bar-x' (with x replacing the actual percentage).

 -- CUSTOMIZATION --